Bellatrix-Melody/RedmondXP-Color-Customizer-for-XFCE/README.md

 In this example the custom text color is set to black.

-## Tools
+## Included

-This repo comes with some other handy scripts for you to use or not, up to you.
+This repo comes with some other handy scripts beyond the color converter for you to use or not, up to you.
+They are in the tools folder

 **Magick_HEX_to_HSL_converter**

 A standalone version of the converter used in the main script that lets you start with a different base color.
 Useful for if you need to do batch processing of color conversion like this script does.
 For details on how to use this and how it works see the "How it works" section in this readme.

+**Custom Icon Swapper**

+changeme

 # **Examples**